NxthingbutV0id/Cirnos-Circuits/README.md

 - Sideways Logic Gates!
 	- And, Or, Xor, Nand, Nor, and Xnor BUT ON THEIR SIDES!!!!

-- Byte Relay (Not yet Implemented)
+- Byte Relay (Experimental)
+- Byte D Latch

 ## Install